gsarti/website-content/content/publication/pecore/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "In Proceedings of the 2024 International Conference on Learning Representations (ICLR 2024)"
-publication_short: "Arxiv"
+publication_short: "ICLR 2024"

 abstract: "Establishing whether language models can use contextual information in a human-plausible way is important to ensure their safe adoption in real-world settings.
 However, the questions of when and which parts of the context affect model generations are typically tackled separately, and current plausibility evaluations are practically limited to a handful of artificial benchmarks.
 To address this, we introduce Plausibility Evaluation of Context Reliance (PECoRe), an end-to-end interpretability framework designed to quantify context usage in language models' generations.
 Our approach leverages model internals to (i) contrastively identify context-sensitive target tokens in generated texts and (ii) link them to contextual cues justifying their prediction.
 We use PECoRe to quantify the plausibility of context-aware machine translation models, comparing model rationales with human annotations across several discourse-level phenomena.
-Finally, we apply our method to unannotated generations to identify context-mediated predictions and highlight instances of (im)plausible context usage in model translations. "
+Finally, we apply our method to unannotated generations to identify context-mediated predictions and highlight instances of (im)plausible context usage in model translations."

 # Summary.
 An optional shortened abstract.
 summary: "We introduce PECoRe, an interpretability framework for identifying context dependence in language model generations."